fosrl/docs/packages/docusaurus/docs/03-Pangolin/04-api-documentation.md

 ### 4. Limitations or Constraints

 - Each email address must be unique when creating a user.
-- Resources must be associated with an organization, and users must have appropriate permissions to create or manage resources.
+- Resources and sites must be associated with an organization, and users must have appropriate permissions to create or manage resources.
-- Rate limits may apply to API calls (not specified in the current documentation but should be implemented to prevent abuse).
+- Rate limits apply to API calls.
-- Ensure that sensitive data (like passwords) is transmitted securely over HTTPS.

 This documentation provides a foundational overview of the API's public endpoints, request/response formats, usage examples, and any limitations.
-We will expand upon this as our API evolves or as additional features are added.
+We will expand upon this as our API evolves and we have more time to document endpoints and as additional features are added.